 What Do You Do?
 Kill Humanely, or Release?

 Now that you have a better idea of what happened to the rat, you need to ask one fundamental question:

 Is the rat trapped because it is sick or injured, or because it simply cannot escape?

 The answer will inform how you should proceed from here.
-If the rat looks like it is in pain, is bleeding, has limbs twisted the wrong way, or has any other noticeable physical problems, it is unlikely to be able to survive in the wild in its present state.
+If the rat looks like it is in pain, is bleeding, has limbs twisted the wrong way, or has any other noticeable physical problems, it is unlikely to survive in the wild in its present state.

 This means that it may be kinder to kill it humanely rather than force it to take its chances out in the world.
 Assess the situation and try to figure out what is most appropriate in your rat’s case.

 What Can I Do About a Rat That Is Still Alive in a Trap?

 At this point, it’s finally time to decide what to do with the rat.